jordiordonez/multiyear-capture-analysis/README.md

 - Learn how to modularize and scale realistic simulations.
 - Automate generation of analytical reports.
 - Practice building end-to-end data pipelines.
+- Create a Streamlit app to allow users to allocate captures.

 ## 📌 Related Repositories